Taiwan, China argue over flights for stranded Taiwanese in Wuhan

 China says Taiwan is part of China and has been provided with timely information on the virus.
 Taiwan says that is not true.

-Taiwan has 16 cases of the virus, compared to more than 31,000 in China.
-(Reporting by Ben Blanchard; Editing by Lincoln Feast.)
+Taiwan has reported 16 cases of the virus, compared with more than 31,000 in China.
+Taiwan’s first case was discharged from hospital this week after recovering.

+Reporting by Fabian Hamacher; Additional reporting and writing by Ben Blanchard; Editing by Lincoln Feast